 Coloplast SpeediCath® Compact Set

-The Coloplast SpeediCath® Compact Catheter Sets are all-in-one catheter and bag sets.
+The Coloplast SpeediCath® Compact Catheter Set, also available in female length, is an all-in-one catheter and bag.
 They are available in male and female lengths.
-Plus, the SpeediCath® Compact Set for men features a unique telescopic design that fits needs between 12 Fr and 18 Fr.
+Plus, the SpeediCath® Compact Set for men features a unique telescopic design that fits French size needs between 12 Fr and 18 Fr.

 Pros: